 The effects of humans on the global environment are perceived to be so significant by some scientists that they argue the onset of industrialisation (in the eighteenth century) has been a major driving force in environmental change on a par with the forces of nature.
-It is this rapid impact that has led some geologists to unofficially name (but not, as yet, officially recognise) this very recent period of the earth’s history as the Anthropocene (roughly translating as the era – or epoch – shaped considerably through the actions of humanity).
+It is this rapid impact that has led some geologists to unofficially name (but not, as yet, officially recognise) this recent period of the earth’s history (from around 1760-onwards) as the Anthropocene (roughly translating as the era – or epoch – shaped considerably through the actions of humanity).

 Gridded population cartogram displaying the topography of the world in relation to the population distribution (click here for larger version)

 “There is no planet B”.
 This slogan has become widely mentioned recently in relation to COP21, the United Nations conference on climate change in Paris.
 The slogan highlights that the debate about climate change relates to much more than simply a changing climate.
 The underlying processes have a lot to do with our lifestyles and the related patterns of consumption and waste which cause severe damages to the environment (including the global climate).
 Carbon emissions are therefore one major trigger of climate change, but are also an effect of our unsustainable ways of life.
 The ecological footprint shown in the following map is a measure that looks at the impact that humanity has on our planet: